SlapBot/slapbot.github.io/documentation/usage/index.md

 text form, now it separates all the somewhat unimportant words (articles, tenses) out of it, leaving behind only keywords (nouns, adjectives and so on) which then it sends to an algorithm (I have recently published a paper kind of thing of it, have a look at it here at ->  , it contains lot more about internals about stephanie.) which outputs the module which it should trigger in the end, and then it gets triggered and various kind of data is sent to it as well to do stuffs like
-"Hey Stephanie, do an alpha search, 'What is the meaning of life?'".
+`Hey Stephanie, do an alpha search, 'What is the meaning of life?`.

 <hr>